• Skip to primary navigation

 %Barishali Ilish Recipe

-Barishali Ilish is a Hilsa preparation immensely popular now as part of extended Bengali Cuisine.
+Barishali Ilish is an immensely popular Hilsa preparation now as part of extended Bengali Cuisine.
 The dish is not a classic Bengali delicacy yet it is almost classic now.
 Considering the typical ingredients used and how amazing it tastes Barishali Ilish is a must-make and must-have.
-This dish calls for Mustard Paste, Coconut paste, Plain Curd, and Mustard oil along with the chunks of Hilsa.
+This dish calls for Mustard Paste, Coconut paste, Plain Curd, and Mustard oil along with chunks of Hilsa.
 A fish curry (read Ilish mach) cooked with Mustard Paste, Coconut paste, Plain Curd and Mustard oil cannot go wrong.
 This is for the obvious reason that all these ingredients go separately very well with Hilsa.

 Origin of Ilish Barishali aka Barishali Ilish!